Scandinavia’s queen of TV reality shows just loves Mallorca

 Love Island Games, a spin-off show of Love Island , was filmed in Fiji and is currently being screened after having concluded last week

-27-year-old Lisa is a skin therapist by profession working at Gigi Skin Clinic in between competing in Love Island in Sweden and in Fiji.
+27-year-old Lisa is a skin therapist by profession in between competing in Love Island in Sweden and in Fiji.

 Set in Fiji, the first season of Peacock’s Love Island Games brought together fan-favourite Islanders from various Love Island series across the globe – USA, UK, Australia, France, Sweden and Germany – for a second shot at love as they competed in a brand-new format to be crowned champions of Love Island Games.